 Ingredient Notes

 - Sugar: I call for demerara (or turbinado sugar) here, but light brown sugar or even maple syrup would be a great substitute.
-I love the toffee, molasses notes with these sugars.
 You can use as much or as little sugar in this as you'd like.

 - Salt: After testing many different drink recipes, I've found that adding just a pinch of salt balances everything together.